Conditions of Use

 - The caterer is responsible for all catering staff and their understanding of the Authority's Terms and Conditions.

-- The cost of damage to trees, garden beds, turf, infrastructure or services caused by catering staff and vehicles will be charged to the caterer.
+- The cost of damage to trees, garden beds, turf, infrastructure or services caused by catering staff and vehicles will be charged to the organiser.
 It is the event organiser’s responsibility to inform all hired services of the Terms and Conditions.

 - A copy of the caterer’s current public liability insurance is to be submitted with the booking application form.